Miller–Rabin primality test: Variants for finding factors

+This gives us the factor gcd(34456063004337 − 21307242304265, n) = 4840261.

 Generation of probable primes

 The Miller–Rabin test can be used to generate strong probable primes, simply by drawing integers at random until one passes the test.
 This algorithm terminates almost surely (since at each iteration there is a chance to draw a prime number).
 The pseudocode for generating b‐bit strong probable primes (with the most significant bit set) is as follows: